OpenNMT/OpenNMT-py/docs/source/Summarization.md

 ### Evaluation

-#### CNNDM
+#### CNN-DM

-To evaluate the ROUGE scores on CNNDM, we extended the pyrouge wrapper with additional evaluations such as the amount of repeated n-grams (typically found in models with copy attention), found [here](https://github.com/sebastianGehrmann/rouge-baselines).
+To evaluate the ROUGE scores on CNN-DM, we extended the pyrouge wrapper with additional evaluations such as the amount of repeated n-grams (typically found in models with copy attention), found [here](https://github.com/sebastianGehrmann/rouge-baselines).
 The repository includes a sub-repo called pyrouge.
 Make sure to clone the code with the `git clone --recurse-submodules https://github.com/sebastianGehrmann/rouge-baselines` command to check this out as well and follow the installation instructions on the pyrouge repository before calling this script.
 The installation instructions can be found [here](https://github.com/falcondai/pyrouge/tree/9cdbfbda8b8d96e7c2646ffd048743ddcf417ed9#installation).
 Note that on MacOS, we found that the pointer to your perl installation in line 1 of `pyrouge/RELEASE-1.5.5/ROUGE-1.5.5.pl` might be different from the one you have installed.
 A simple fix is to change this line to `#!/usr/local/bin/perl -w` if it fails.

 It can be run with the following command: